amcl11/binary_classification_neural_network/README.md

-# Alphabet Soup: Deep Learning Challenge
+# Alphabet Soup: Binary Classification Neural Network

 ## Overview of the analysis: